Create Kubernetes Site

 Verify that services were started after Site registration.

-Type kubectl get pods -n ves-system -o=wide
+Type kubectl get pods -n ves-system -o=wide.

 kubectl get pods -n ves-system -o=wide